ehendrix23/tesla_dashcam/README.rst

                             big video file. (default: False)
       --chapter_offset CHAPTER_OFFSET
                             Offset in seconds for chapters in merged video.
-                            Negative offset is \# of seconds before the end of the subdir video, positive offset if \# of seconds after the start of the subdir video. (default: 0) --output OUTPUT       Path/Filename for the new movie file.
+                            Negative offset is # of seconds before the end of the subdir video, positive offset if # of seconds after the start of the subdir video. (default: 0) --output OUTPUT       Path/Filename for the new movie file.
 Intermediate files will be stored in same folder.
-                             (default: /Users/ehendrix/Movies/Tesla_Dashcam/)
       --keep-intermediate   Do not remove the intermediate video files that are created (default: False)
+      --skip_existing       Skip creating encoded video file if it already exist.
+                            Note that only existence is checked, not if layout etc. are the same. (default: False)
       --delete_source       Delete the processed files on the TeslaCam drive.
                             (default: False)
-      --no-notification     Do not create a notification upon completion.
+      --temp_dir TEMP_DIR   Path to store temporary files. (default: None) --no-notification     Do not create a notification upon completion.
                             (default: True)
-      --layout {WIDESCREEN,FULLSCREEN,PERSPECTIVE}
+      --layout {WIDESCREEN,FULLSCREEN,PERSPECTIVE,CROSS,DIAMOND}
                             Layout of the created video.
-                                FULLSCREEN: Front camera center top, side cameras underneath it.
+                                FULLSCREEN: Front camera center top, side cameras underneath it with rear camera between side camera.
-                                WIDESCREEN: Output from all 3 cameras are next to each other.
+                                WIDESCREEN: Front camera on top with side and rear cameras smaller underneath it.
+                                PERSPECTIVE: Similar to FULLSCREEN but then with side cameras in perspective.
+                                CROSS: Front camera center top, side cameras underneath, and rear camera center bottom.
-                                PERSPECTIVE: Front camera center top, side cameras next to it in perspective.
+                                DIAMOND: Front camera center top, side cameras below front camera left and right of front, and rear camera center bottom.
                              (default: FULLSCREEN)
-      --scale CLIP_SCALE    Set camera clip scale, scale of 1 is 1280x960 camera clip.
+      --perspective         Show side cameras in perspective. (default: False) --scale CLIP_SCALE    Set camera clip scale, scale of 1 is 1280x960 camera clip.
 Defaults:
-                                WIDESCREEN: 1/2 (640x480, video is 1920x480)
+                                WIDESCREEN: 1/3 (front 1280x960, others 426x320, video is 1280x960)
                                 FULLSCREEN: 1/2 (640x480, video is 1280x960)
                                 PERSPECTIVE: 1/4 (320x240, video is 980x380)
+                                CROSS: 1/2 (640x480, video is 1280x1440)
+                                DIAMOND: 1/2 (640x480, video is 1280x1440)
                              (default: None)
+      --motion_only         Fast-forward through video when there is no motion.
+                            (default: False)
       --mirror              Video from side cameras as if being viewed through the sidemirrors.
 Cannot be used in combination with --rear. (default: True)